trivago/gollum/docs/src/gen/consumer/profiler.rst

 is set to "" which does not register this consumer.

-**Router**
+**Streams**
 contains either a single string or a list of strings defining the message channels this consumer will produce.
-By default this is set to "*" which means only producers set to consume "all routers" will get these messages.
+By default this is set to "*" which means only producers set to consume "all streams" will get these messages.